mothran/aflpin/README.md

 sleep_test.c is used to verify the branch checking in AFLPIN, you can invoke the pin tool without afl without modifying the arguments.  also there is a -debug flag you can pass to the pin binary that will print extra information inside AFLPIN.

+If AFL reports that the test case resulted in a crash, check the pin.log file in your current working directory for pin specific errors.